 We present a proof of a theorem from the second lecture (Chapter 2 of slides).
+Recall that n = pq, where p and q are two distinct k-bit primes.

 Reminder:

 BPP = if a problem instance x is solvable by a polynomial probabilistic algorithm.